sendynl/opensearch-query-builder/README.md

 ## Multi-Search Query Builder

-Elasticsearch provides a ["multi-search" API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html) that allows for multiple query bodies to be included in a single request.
+OpenSearch provides a ["multi-search" API](https://docs.opensearch.org/docs/latest/api-reference/search-apis/multi-search/) that allows for multiple query bodies to be included in a single request.

 Use the `MultiBuilder` class and [add builders](#add-builders) to add builders to your query request.
 The response will include a `responses` array of the query results, in the same order the requests are added.
 Use the `$multiBuilder->search()` to execute the queries, or `$multiBuilder->getPayload()` for the raw request payload.